-EDU212W Design of Instruction (3 Credits)
+EDU218W Design of Instruction (3 Credits)

 An introduction to the design and development of the content of learning experiences.
-Curriculum theory will be introduced, and an examination of the processes of curriculum development, use and evaluation will also be investigated.
-The broad questions, "What do students need to learn?", "How is the learning experience most effectively managed?", and "How do we know the desired outcome was attained?" will be addressed.
-This course includes field study.
+This course will introduce curriculum theory, and it will investigate the processes of curriculum development, use, and evaluation.
+It will also address the following broad questions: "What do students need to learn?"; "How is the learning experience most effectively managed?"; and "How do we know the desired outcome was attained?"
+Students will be introduced to the following two frameworks: UbD (Understanding by Design), which will help them create units and assessments that focus on developing students' understanding of important ideas.
+UDP (Universal Design of Learning), which will help guide the students in planning lessons, choosing materials, assessing learning, and ultimately improving instructional practices.
 (Prerequisite: EDU101W or POI)